ksylvan/Zoom_OPM/README.md

 Zoom version 5.16.2 (23409).

-The backend component is a [FastAPI][fastapi] server written in Python3 that serves the "Zoom Meeting Tracker" frontend written with Javascript.
+The backend component is a [FastAPI][fastapi] server written in Python3 that serves the "Zoom Meeting Tracker" frontend written with JavaScript.
 You can install python3 on your Mac using [homebrew][homebrew].

 ## Features